 Apprenticeship Program.
 The Apprenticeship Program for Firefighter/EMTs shall Section 1. be developed, administered and evaluated by the Joint Apprenticeship and Training Committee (JATC) in accordance with established apprenticeship standards.
 The JATC shall establish and implement written guidelines correlating to the provisions of this Article.
 All new Firefighter/EMTs shall enter into the Apprenticeship Program, which lasts four years, and are required to complete each monthly module, with required testing administered by the Training Officer.
-If an employee fails any portion of the Apprenticeship Program, the training Officer, with the assistance of any other supervisory or managerial personnel of their choice, shall immediately investigate the circumstances, evaluate the employee's potential and recommend appropriate actions to the Fire Chief.
+If an employee fails any portion of the Apprenticeship Program, the Training Officer, with the assistance of any other supervisory or managerial personnel of their choice, shall immediately investigate the circumstances, evaluate the employee's potential and recommend appropriate actions to the Fire Chief.
 Such action may include, but not be limited to counseling, retesting, extension of probation, delay of pay increase or termination.
 Any action that becomes a part of the employee's permanent file, or delays a pay increase must be unanimously approved by the JATC.
 New employees shall be subject to the Apprenticeship Program and the provisions of this Article until they successfully complete all prescribed modules and are graduated from the program.
 Based on their evaluation of each new employee's related previous experience and training, the JATC shall be authorized to determine appropriate credits, and may recommend to the Fire Chief and the City Manager an advanced entry level pay which corresponds to those credits.
 The maximum entry-level pay allowed will be equal to the pay rate established by this contract for a 3rd year Apprentice Firefighter/EMT.
 Such recommendation shall be in writing, and the city will respond in writing, expressing its agreement or disagreement with the JATC along with any necessary explanation.
 In all cases relating to entry-level pay, the city shall have final authority, and all such memos shall become part of the employee's personnel file.

 Section 2.
 Performance-Based Pay Plan for (Apprentice) Firefighter/EMTs, effective fiscal years 2019 and 2020.
-All (Apprentice) Firefighter/EMTs will be placed into a performance-based pay plan with a minimum annual base salary of \$37,262 and a maximum annual base salary of \$72,728.
-A(n) (Apprentice) Firefighter/EMT's class will be determined by three factors: years of service at the Venice Fire Department, completion of the Apprenticeship Program and thereafter the number of hours of qualifying advanced training completed in a fiscal year.
+All (Apprentice) Firefighter/EMTs will be placedare into a performance-based pay plan with a minimum annual base salary of \$37,262 and a maximum annual base salary of \$72,72874,938.
+A(n) (Apprentice) Firefighter/EMT's class will be determined by three factors: total complete years of service at the Venice Fire Department as of October 1 each year, completion of the Apprenticeship Program and thereafter the number of hours of qualifying advanced training completed in a fiscal year.
+Pay progression will occur only on October 1 of each year of this collective bargaining agreement and not on employees' anniversary dates.